 Wall Sockets Throughout China

-Most wall sockets in China consists of a Type A (2-thin-pin) socket or a compound two-prong socket, which accepts Type A, and most two-round-pin “Europlug” plugs (Types C, E, F, etc.).
-Unfortunately, Chinese wall sockets do not accept most modern plugs that have one prong wider than the other, and you will more than likely need an adapter for your electronics.
+Most wall sockets in China consists of a Type A (2-thin-pin) socket or a compound two-prong socket, which accepts Type A. Unfortunately, Chinese wall sockets do not accept most modern plugs that have one prong wider than the other, and you will more than likely need an adapter for your electronics.

 The bottom socket found on most Chinese outlets is typically a Type I (3-thin-pin) plug that is common throughout Australia and New Zealand.
 If you're coming from these two countries, all of your electronic devices will work just fine without the need for an adapter or converter.